Thursday, October 11, 2012

 October 11th, 2012

 What am I doing?
-I think I am trying too much, too soon.
-I don't know what I am trying to gain by taking on so much in so little time.
-Life shouldn’t always be so difficult.
-Deep down you know others are going through their own heartaches but when the heartaches are being thrown at you on constant bases you can’t help but think that a black cloud is over your head.
+I'm trying too much, too soon.
+I am trying to figure out what I am trying to gain by taking on so much in so little time.
+Life doesn't always have to be so difficult.
+Deep down, you know others are going through their own heartaches.
+Still, when the heartaches are being thrown at you constantly, you can't help but think that a black cloud is over your head and every moment will be dreadful for the rest of your life.
+It makes one feel very morbid.

 I try to see the glimmer of hope.
-You know that silver lining, in my cloud, but damn it where is it?
-I think whatever sins I have done in my life , I should finally be covered.
-Or, at least I thought I would be.
+You know, that silver lining in my cloud, but damn it, where is it?
+Whatever sins I have committed, I should finally be covered.
+Or, at least, I thought I would be.
+Is my glass half full, or is it half empty?

-When my son was hurt on the very boat I bought to forget about life for a while, from all our recent heartache, I couldn’t help but cuss it out while I held my son on the dock waiting for the ambulance to come thinking, that I didn’t deserve such pleasure a boat can bring.
+When my son was hurt on the very boat I bought to forget about life for a while, from all our recent heartache, I couldn't help but cuss it out.
+At the same time, I held my son on the dock, waiting for the ambulance to come, thinking that I didn't deserve such pleasure a boat could bring.
+Forget that it was a tragic accident.
+I can't fault myself for ensuring the boat locks in place properly.

 "FUCK!
 Fuck that boat!"
 I shout, looking at it like it had a clue.